Join the Newsletter!

 Under the Hood

-While we won’t delve too deep into the implementation details, it’s worth noting that onWatcherCleanup is tightly integrated with Vue’s reactivity system.
-It uses the current active watcher to associate cleanup functions with the correct effect, ensuring that cleanups are executed in the right context.
+The onWatcherCleanup function integrates with Vue’s reactivity system.
+It uses the current active watcher to associate cleanup functions with the correct effect, triggering cleanups in the right context.

 Performance

-These design choices contribute to the overall performance of your Vue applications, especially when dealing with many watchers and side effects.
+These design choices enhance your Vue applications’ performance when handling watchers and side effects.

 Best Practices

-1. Register cleanups early in your effect function
+1. Register cleanups at the start of your effect function

 2. Keep cleanup functions simple and focused